 I know, it was a very big fad in the 70’s.
 If you avoid polyester and vinyl at all costs, you will not appreciate that our fabrics use both.
 From our standpoint, these materials have the longest life, and they are strong enough to hold up to the UV, weather, and mold challenges that any structure can have.
 Our fabric cover manufacturer: Reliable Tent and Awning, uses cutting edge fabric welding that only works on these materials.
 This makes the seams of the fabric covers much more sturdy, and less likely to fray or unravel.
 While we sometimes quote for different insulation fabrics, and liners, the cold hard truth is that vinyl works best for your investment.

-2. You are expecting them to perform like a stick framed house.
+2. You are expecting them to perform like a stick-framed house.

 Let’s face it, humans don’t like to have limits to what they can do, and where they can live.
 Look at Phoenix, AZ for example!
 We spend a lot of resources keeping our homes at 65-70 degrees year round.
 Here in North Western Montana that usually looks like 4-6 cords of wood for the wood stove, or $500+ on propane, or $225 a month on electric heat.
 These are the “prices” we pay to live in a beautiful part of the country.
 In the summer, many people do not have central air conditioning and often use fans, air units, or jumping in the river to cool off.
 People ask us whether they can stay warm in a yurt??
 The answer is yes, of course you can.
-How much energy you use is related to your yurt set up, and how much insulation your yurt has, and what your heat source is.
+How much energy you use is related to your yurt set up, and how much yurt insulation you have, and what your heat source is.
 We developed the Arctic Insulation to increase the ability of our yurts to retain heat.
-Do not buy a yurt if you are not interested in drops in temperature when your stove goes out, the fact that you may have to stoke your stove at night, or that you may need to wear slippers in the coldest days of winter.
+Do not buy a yurt house if you are not interested in drops in temperature when your stove goes out, the fact that you may have to stoke your stove at night, or that you may need to wear slippers in the coldest days of winter.
 In Montana, these are all things that are very much a part of life, but think hard if you really want to live in an insulated “tent” .
 Our yurts perform very well under many different conditions, provided you remember what they are, and they are not.

 3. You want your home building to be easy and straightforward.

-Many folks initially think think of a yurt like a tent: you can just pop one up!
-However, our yurt design has been highly engineered to be safe and stable and this means you will be constructing a platform.
+Many folks initially think of a yurt like a tent: you can just pop one up!
+However, our yurt design has been highly engineered to be safe and stable and this means you will be constructing a yurt platform.
 Depending on the site, and what utilities you are bringing in you will have to organize (or hire a general contractor) for excavation, building permits, many different contractors for the different aspects of the platform build.
 Then there is the yurt assembly!
 Next is the interior build out!
 If you would prefer to have all of these things done already, a tiny home may be a better option for you.

 4. You value your privacy above all, and you have 5 children.